This page may contain affiliate links. Learn More.

 Companion plants for spinach are plants that help spinach grow better and protect it from harm.
 Planting things together with a symbiotic relationship is key.
-To find out how read on.
+To find out more about companion planting read on.

 Spinach is a popular crop to grow at home.
 It can benefit from other crops growing near it.
 And it can be harmed by others.
-For more information about companion planting, click here.
+And it’s considered a superfood.

 There are several varieties of spinach and most of them have similar needs and habits.
 Malabar spinach is a little different than the others and we will talk about that later.

 ✔Here’s a link to a great vegetable garden planner you can print right out and use at home!
 So cute!

 Here is a list of some of the best companions to grow with spinach.